abhaynayar/obsidian/labs/injured_android.md

 ## Flag Nine - Firebase

-After decompiling `b3nac.injuredandroid.FlagNineFirebaseActivity` we see that it is using firebase directory `/flags` through the following lines, where `ZmxhZ3Mv` is the base64 encoded form of `flags`.
+`FlagNineFirebaseActivity` is using firebase directory `/flags`.
+In decompilation where `ZmxhZ3Mv` is the base64 encoded form of `flags`.

 ```java
 byte[] decodedDirectory = Base64.decode("ZmxhZ3Mv", 0);